Elon, North Carolina

 A mass shooting takes place and people die.
 Everyone agrees on the facts.
 One side says that we have a crime problem.
 The other side says it is not a crime problem.
 It is a gun problem.
 We need to get rid of these evil guns.

-Abortion is a real issue in America.
-We can agree on the facts.
+We can agree on the facts about abortion.
 One side says the issue is the taking of human life, innocent human life.
 The other side says the issue is the right of women to control their own bodies.
 Same facts, different conclusions.
-What were the two reactions?
+There were two different reactions to this healing by Jesus.

-It was not because of a lack of evidence and it was not because of a lack of evidence.
+It was not because of a lack of evidence.
 The evidence was powerful.
 It was undeniable.
 The Pharisees witnessed Jesus heal a man with multiple disabilities.
 They just witnessed an exorcism.
 It happened right before their eyes.
 They were completely unmoved.

 It was not because they were just ignorant and did not know any better.
 The ones who said this were the religious experts.
 They were the scholars of the day.
 They knew the Bible.
 God has mercy on people who say things out of ignorance.